• Latest

 How flow state can treat anxiety and depression?

-There is evidence that a flow state might aid with anxiety and depression treatment.
+Evidence shows that a flow state might aid with anxiety and depression treatment.
 Being in a flow state, in particular, appears to help people focus on the current and forget about their anxieties and concerns.
 This can help reduce anxiety and depressive symptoms.
 Furthermore, being in a flow state can help people feel more optimistic and cheerful, which can help lessen anxiety and depression symptoms.

 How can I get into flow state while studying?